Pope Gregory X: Papal election

-The election of Visconti, after a 2-year, 9-month struggle, came as a complete surprise to him, since it took place while he was engaged in the Ninth Crusade at Acre in Palestine with King Edward I of England.
-Not wanting to abandon his mission, his first action upon hearing of his election, was to send out appeals for aid to the Crusaders.
-At his final sermon at Acre just before setting sail for Italy, he famously remarked, quoting Psalm 137, "If I forget thee, O Jerusalem, let my right hand forget her cunning".
-Nonetheless, he had to return to Italy immediately, since he had been summoned by the Cardinals in order to accept the election at their hands.
-On 1 January 1272, the Pope-Elect reached Brindisi, and he arrived in Viterbo, the site of the Election, where the Cardinals were waiting, in early February 1272.
-On some unknown date he completed the Election by accepting the Papacy; it was in Viterbo that he assumed the papal mantle.
+The election of Visconti, after a two-year, nine-month struggle, came as a complete surprise to him, since it took place while he was engaged in the Ninth Crusade at Acre in Palestine with King Edward I of England.
+Not wanting to abandon his mission, his first action, upon hearing of his election, was to send out appeals for aid to the Crusaders.
+At his final sermon at Acre just before setting sail for Italy, he famously remarked, quoting Psalm 137: "If I forget thee, O Jerusalem, let my right hand forget her cunning."

+Nonetheless, Visconti had to return to Italy immediately, since he had been summoned by the Cardinals in order to accept the election at their hands.
+On 1 January 1272, the Pope-Elect reached Brindisi.
+After another month of travel, he arrived in Viterbo, the site of the Election, where the Cardinals were waiting, in early February 1272.
+On some unknown date over the next few weeks after his arrival, he completed the Election by accepting the Papacy; it was in Viterbo that he assumed the papal mantle.
 But he was still careful to call himself Episcopus-electus.
 On 13 March 1272, he entered Rome with the entire Roman Curia.
 Since he was not in Holy Orders, he had to be ordained a priest, which took place on 19 March 1272.
-He was consecrated a bishop and crowned on 27 March 1272 at St. Peter's Basilica.
+He was consecrated a bishop and finally crowned on 27 March 1272 at St. Peter's Basilica.

 Diplomatic communications with Mongols

 As soon as he was elected in 1271, Pope Gregory X received a letter from the Mongol Great Khan Kublai, remitted by Niccolò and Maffeo Polo following their travels to his court in Mongolia.
 Kublai was asking for the dispatch of a hundred missionaries, and some oil from the lamp of the Holy Sepulcher.
 The new Pope could spare only two friars and some lamp oil.
 The friars turned back soon after the party left for Mongolia.
 The two Polos (this time accompanied by the young Marco Polo, who was then 17 years old) returned to the Mongol Empire and remitted the oil from the Pope to Kublai in 1275.

 The Mongol Ilkhanate leader Abaqa sent a delegation with over a dozen members to the 1274 Council of Lyon, where plans were made for possible military cooperation between the Mongols and the Europeans.
-After the Council, Abaqa sent another embassy led by the Georgian Vassali brothers to further notify Western leaders of military preparations.
+After the council, Abaqa sent another embassy led by the Georgian Vassali brothers to further notify Western leaders of military preparations.
 Gregory X answered that his legates would accompany the Crusade, and that they would be in charge of coordinating military operations with the Il-Khan.
 However, these projects for a major new Crusade essentially came to a halt with the death of Gregory X on 10 January 1276.
 The money which had been saved to finance the expedition was instead distributed in Italy.